raindrum/raindrum.github.io/lawsearch.md

 Slug: lawsearch
-Url: lawsearch
-Save_As: lawsearch.html
 Date: 2020-11-24
 Hide_Body: True
-Tags: lawsearch, code, citeurl
-Modified: 2021-06-15
+Modified: 2021-04-05

-**UPDATE**: Law Search is now deprecated, because I'm hosting a fancier citation lookup tool at [citation.link](https://www.citation.link).

-Eventually, this page will probably redirect there.
-But if you want to maintain your own copy of Law Search, [you can](https://raindrum.github.io/citeurl/frontends/#javascript)!

----

 Type a legal citation into the box below, and I'll try to send you to whatever it references:
 <script>
-// This script was made with CiteURL v8.4.2, an extensible framework
+// This script was made with CiteURL, an extensible framework to turn
-// to turn legal references into URLs.
+// legal references into URLs.
 //
-// The "templates" variable below holds the data necessary to
+// The "schemas" variable directly below holds the data necessary to
 // turn each kind of citation into a URL.
-Some or all of the templates may
+Some or all of the schemas may
 // have been made by a third party and are not part of CiteURL itself.
 //
-// CiteURL is copyright of Simon Raindrum Sherred under the MIT License.
+// CiteURL is copyright of Simon Raindrum Sherred under the MIT License,
-// See https://raindrum.github.io/citeurl for more info.
+// and is available at https://github.com/raindrum/citeurl.

-const templates = [
+const schemas = [
     {
         "name": "United States Code",
         "defaults": {},